AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 3840x2160p30 | 280Mbps
 3840x2160p60 | 480Mbps

+- NDI® is a registered trademark of Vizrt NDI AB. https://ndi.video/

 ## Attribute Editor for Controlling Synergy Layers

 Once you have selected one or more media layers to control from the [Synergy